MathieuNls/bianca/bianca.md

 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
 Finally, Type 4 are code blocks that perform the same tasks but using a completely different implementation.

-BIANCA is different than the presented approach preventing the insertion of defects into the source code as it leverages cross-project historical data and is able to detect risky commit by using clone detection and dependencies analyses.
+BIANCA is different from the presented approach preventing the insertion of defects into the source code as it leverages cross-project historical data and is able to detect risky commit by using clone detection and dependencies analyses.

 # The BIANCA Approach {#sec:bianca}

 Figure \ref{fig:bianca} shows an overview of BIANCA.
-BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) has two parts: Offline and Online.
-During the offline part of BIANCA, we perform the following operations: (a) automatically extract system dependencies from software repositories to cluster them, and, (b) analyze the commits history to classify commits, link bugs introducing commits to issues and extract bug changesets.
+BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) has two main components.
-In the online part, we compare new modifications of the code to modifications that are known to have introduced a defect in the past.
-This comparison is performed using clone detection.
-In addition, we are able to show to the developers why their modifications are _risky_ and potentials fixes for the problem at hand.
+The first component manages events happening on the project tracking system while the second component is responsible for analyzing developers' commits before they reach the central repository.

 \input{tex/approach}

+The project tracking component of BIANCA *listens* to bug closing events of 42 major open-source projects.
+The blocks of code composing the fix are extracted and we perform the scm $blame$ operation on the fix.
+The blame operation allows us to retrieve the parent commit of the fix.
+The parent commit is the last commit that modified the same code location as the fix (i.e. the defect introducing commit).
+We extract the blocks of code composing the defect introducing commits.
+Blocks of code from the fix and the defect introducing commit are normalized, formalized, and stored in a cross-project block database.

+In parallel, BIANCA analyzes developers' new commits by means of pre-commit hook.
+A pre-commit hook is a script that is triggered before the commit is sent to the central repository.
+The blocks of code modified by new commits are extracted, normalized and, formalized.
+Then, the blocks of the new commit can be compared to the blocks known to  introduce a defect present in our database according to an $\alpha$ threshold and a projects cluster.
+Each project is clustered according to its dependencies and the $\alpha$ threshold controls the minimum similarity percentage required for a block to *match* another block.
+If the new commit matches a commit known to have introduced a defect, then BIANCA marks it as _risky_.
+For each match between the _risky_ commit and defect introducing commits, we pull from our database the commits that fixed them and present them to the developer.

-The rest of this section is organized as follows: section \ref{sec:offline} describes the offline part while section \ref{sec:online} describes the online part.
+The rest of this section is organized as follows: Section \ref{sec:clustering} presents the clustering of projects according to their dependencies, Section \ref{sec:offline} the analysis of fixing and defect introducing commits pulled from the project management system while Section \ref{sec:online} describes how we detect if an incoming commit is _risky_.

-## Offline {#sec:offline}
+## Clustering {#sec:clustering}

-Offline refers to the fact that these processes are not interactive but follow a batch processing paradigm.
 BIANCA first extracts dependencies of each repository (Section \ref{sec:dep}) and clusters repositories according to their dependencies (Section \ref{sec:clust}).
 The idea of clustering project based on their dependencies is that project sharing dependencies are likely to propose related feature, and, unfortunately, related misunderstandings about their dependencies.
 Then, repositories are only compared with repositories in their cluster.
 In our experimentations (Section \ref{sec:exp}), we demonstrate that such a clustering performs significantly better than no clustering.

-In parallel of the clustering of repositories based on their dependencies, we classify defect introducing commits (Section \ref{sec:bug-introduction}) and extract the blocks of code contained in defect introducing commits (Section \ref{sec:block-extract}).

 ### Building a project dependency graph {#sec:dep}

-In this step, the dependencies of repositories are analysed and saved into a single no-SQL graph database.
+In this step, the dependencies of repositories are analysed and saved into a single no-SQL graph database as shown by Figure \ref{fig:bianca-clustering}.
 Graph databases use graphs structures as a way to store and query information.
 In our case, each project is a node and is connected to its dependencies.
 Dependencies can be automatically retrieved if projects use a dependency manager such as Maven.